How to Square a Door Frame That is Out of Square

 Reference ANSI/SDI A250.11 for recommended methods of steel frame installation.

-The procedures in the manual are only guidelines.
+The procedures in the manual are only guidelines for how to square a door frame that is out of square.
 Please follow all applicable building codes, standards, and accepted practices specific to your geographic location.